 William.
 E. Artis

-*On this date in 1914 William Ellisworth Artis was born.
-He was an African-American artist.
+*On this date in 1914, William Ellisworth Artis was born.
+He was a Black artist.

-In 1950 he received his Bachelors in Fine Arts, and in 1951 his Masters in Fine Arts from Syracuse University, where he studied with the sculptor Ivan Mestrovic.
-From 1956 to 1966 he was Professor of Ceramics at Nebraska Teachers College after which he was Professor of Art at Mankato State College until 1975.
-During this time a joint retrospective exhibition with his works was held in 1971 at Fisk University.
+In 1950 he received his Bachelor's in Fine Arts and, in 1951, his Master's in Fine Arts from Syracuse University, where he studied with the sculptor Ivan Mestrovic.
+From 1956 to 1966, he was a Professor of Ceramics at Nebraska Teachers College, after which he was a Professor of Art at Mankato State College until 1975.
+During this time, a joint retrospective exhibition of his works was held in 1971 at Fisk University.
 He is also featured in Against the Odds, an exhibition of African American Artists from the Harmon Foundation.

-His works can also be found at Atlanta University, the Whitney Museum, the Two Centuries of Black American Art exhibited and collected by Fisk University, Hampton University, the North Carolina Museum of Art, and private collectors.
+His works can also be found at Atlanta University, the Whitney Museum, and the Two Centuries of Black American Art, exhibited and collected by Fisk University, Hampton University, the North Carolina Museum of Art, and private collectors.
 William Ellisworth Artis died in 1977.